ZeroGameStudio/ZeroDataRegistry/README.md

-# ZeroDataRegistry
+# Zero Data Registry

-An extendable data configuration framework for game development.
+An extendable data configuration toolchain for game development.

+This project has been renamed to [Forge](https://github.com/ZeroGameStudio/Forge).

+This Repo is no longer used.